 |06, Feb||T||Aylesford - Joint Training||A||10||9.15||-||-||-|

 |13, Mar||SDD||Kent Mini Festival||A||10||9.15||-||-||-|

 U9s Safety & Welfare

 The Club treats welfare of the players as a paramount priority.

-Both coaches have been DBS checked, completed the England RFU Headcase, Rugby Rady and Play It Safe safeguarding courses and hold First Aid accreditation.
+Coaches have been DBS checked, completed the England RFU Headcase, Rugby Ready and Play It Safe safeguarding courses and hold First Aid accreditation.